Our commitment to sustainability

 Significant Potential Incidents

-The compiled aspects were then reviewed by senior management for validation.
-Those aspects with the highest combined ranking of expected business impact and stakeholder interest are considered “material” for Sherritt and are addressed through our sustainability framework and management system.
+Those aspects with the highest combined ranking of expected business impact and stakeholder interest are considered “material” for Sherritt, and are addressed through our Sustainability Framework and management system.

 |Pillar||Material Issue||Issue Boundary